hyperledger/indy-hipe/text/new-hipe-process/new-hipe-process.md

 # Motivation
 [motivation]: #motivation

-The current HIPE process is, quite frankly, a frustruating experience for most people.
+The current HIPE process is, quite frankly, a frustrating experience for most people.
 The steps are convoluted, or it requires far more GitHub knowledge than should be needed.
 The primary challenges to the current approach include:

 * HIPE creators must manage multiple branches to support more than one HIPE in progress at a time.
 This is especially fun when one decides to start a new HIPE with one still in the Proposed state.
 * The HIPE creator is somewhat at the "mercy" of a possibly indifferent community and the repo admins.
 The HIPE creator does not have any obvious way to push a HIPE forward.